dydyfly/social-climate-model-23/README.md

 dde plot plots the delayed system over 200 years

-coupled dde heatmap runs the system through a set of parameters and plots the results in a heatmap
+coupled dde heatmap runs the system through a set of parameter values and plots the results in a heatmap